-In the last two decades the city has boomed by 120%, and it has landed on at least one "best places to live" list.
+In the last decade the city has grown by 20%, and it has landed on at least one "best places to live" list.
 Yet Daphne remains a quiet place with attractive homes, traditional values and a languid pace.
 With gentle bay breezes and the scent of gardenia in the air, Daphne is a calming place in a hectic world.

 Thirty-five percent of residents are age 45 or better.
 Nearly 40% of locals hold at least a four year college degree, and the city has a household median income that is above the national median.
 Politics lean very much to the right.
-Crime is but a concept, and the cost of living is 4% below the national average.
+The crime rate is below the national average, and the cost of living is 3% below the national average.
 The city has some racial diversity.

 Alabama is a friendly state when it comes to retirement and taxes (and overall it has one of the lowest tax burdens in the country).
 Social Security is not taxed and military, civil service, state/local government pensions, private pensions, 401(k)s and IRAs are all exempt from state taxation.
 Real estate is assessed at 10% of its fair market value, and homeowners 65 and better are exempt from all state property taxes.
 Seniors may also receive a homestead exemption of $2,000 to $5,000, depending on annual income.
 In Daphne, the annual taxes on a $175,000 home are approximately $1,650.
 The state sales tax is 4%, and prescription drugs are exempt (but food is not).